Nearsoft/jobs/readme.md

 ✍

-The role we're looking for is a Senior Back End Ruby Developer to join our growing experienced and talented technology team.
+The role we're looking for is a Senior Back End Ruby Engineer to join our growing experienced and talented technology team.
 The development team is responsible for all the vital back end infrastructure for our web application.
 We develop in Ruby on Rails, so having demonstrable senior experiences of this is essential.
 You should be capable of working on all aspects of the software development cycle from architecture, coding and testing through to deployment.